Skip to main content

 Unnecessary Surgical Procedures

-There is also the issue of rising healthcare costs and cost-to patients, related to unnecessary surgical procedures.
+There is also the issue of rising healthcare costs and costs to patients, related to unnecessary surgical procedures.
 For partial blockages or plaques in leg arteries, the basic medical recommendation is non-invasive until they require surgery.
 But some doctors are screening patients for plaques in leg arteries without symptoms.
 Free vascular screenings are a red flag for patients.

 It may not be a new problem, with some hospitals and physicians racking up larger bills for patients, though it is no less concerning.
 Health care whistleblowers have be integral in tamping down the issue of excessive medical billing and unnecessary medical procedures.